-There were also 108 non-TLR curtailments, none of which were initiated by Duke.
-These were schedule reductions initiated for various reasons including generation unit issues, reliability and PJM ramp rate limits.
+There were also 87 non-TLR curtailments, two of which were initiated by Duke.
+These were schedule reductions initiated for various reasons including generation unit issues and reliability.

-Even though Duke did not initiate these curtailments during the quarter, Duke Operations could adversely impact the transmission network and lead other security coordinators to initiate curtailments.
+Even though Duke initiated only two curtailments during the quarter, Duke Operations could adversely impact the transmission network and lead other security coordinators to initiate curtailments.
 Accordingly, we evaluate all curtailments and TLRs that Duke could plausibly have affected through its operations.
 We call these "flow-based" curtailments.
 They do not include those curtailments associated with PJM ramp constraint events because Duke's generation or transmission assets do not contribute to PJM ramp constraints.